knightmare2600/zabbix_templates/README.md

 Templates

-* 3CX PBX               - Monitor a 3CX PBX running on Linux Debian - Windows template WIP
+* 3CX PBX / SBC         - Monitor a 3CX PBX / SBC running on Debian Linux - Windows template WIP
 * apc_ups		- Monitor APC UPS using Serial port - see notes on setup
 * domain_check          - Check a list of domains for expiry and warn for 14 days or less and go critical for 0 or below
 * HP ILO		- Template to Monitor HP ILO using LLD & Template for Zabbix Proxy to confirm scripts are in place.
 Rememebr to set the Macros: